reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 In this chapter, let's learn about these other methods of suicide based on case studies.

-## Case Study 27: Sisters who starved to death in Toei apartment complex, Adachi Ward, Tokyo
+## Case study 27: Sisters who starved to death in Toei apartment complex, Adachi Ward, Tokyo

 | | |
 | --- | --- |